Self-Testing Graph States Permitting Bounded Classical Communication: Tensor-product representation of Pauli correlations

 and \( \underset{(u,v)}{ {X_{\text{o}}}} = \underset{(u,v)}{ {X_{\text{o},\text{L}}}} \underset{(u,v)}{ {X_{\text{o},\text{R}}}}\,,\,\underset{(u,v)}{ {X_{\text{e}}}} = \underset{(u,v)}{ {X_{\text{e},\text{L}}}} \underset{(u,v)}{ {X_{\text{e},\text{R}}}}\,. \) A tensor product of multiple chains, given a Pauli product $P$ over a single one, is \(\underset{(u,N(u))}{P} = \bigotimes_{v \in N(u)} \underset{(u,v)}{P}\,, \) for a set of $V$.

 In the following, we use this notation to write all correlation operators from the reference experiments (REs)~\ref{def:refe1},~\ref{def:refe2},~\ref{def:refe3} in terms of tensor products.
 Next to them, we also write the observables that a compatible physical experiment (PE) assigns.
 We use calligraphic font for the measurements and observables of the PE, in contrast to italic font for the REs.
-We denote the measurements of the PE corresponding to the inflated generator element $f_u$ by $\zeta_u$.
+We denote the measurements of the PE corresponding to the inflated generator element $f_{u}$ by $\zeta_{u}$.
 Recall that we label all measurement observables according to the local measurement setting.
 The information gained from the classical communication is accounted for in the superscripts.
 To keep these minimal, we only label the chain vertices according to the measurement setting of its nearest power vertex.
 This is possible since the measurement settings of the chain vertices are mostly the same, and we specifically outline if they change.
+The notation for the tensor product operator is in Tab.~\ref{tab:penotation}

-The $d$-inflated generator element is which also brings out its resemblance with the generator element of the original graph state $g_u = X_u Z^{N(u)}$.
+The $d$-inflated generator element is which also brings out its resemblance with the generator element of the original graph state $g_{u} = X_{u} Z^{N(u)}$.

 Given a graph $G = (V,E)$ and an induced subgraph $G_U = (U \subset V, E_U = (U \times U) \cap E)$, we define